 6. Email marketing campaign

-Email marketing campaigns are one of the most popular tools in a marketer's toolbox.
+Email marketing campaigns are one of the most popular and effective tools in a marketer's toolbox.

 Launching an email marketing campaign gives your company the chance to talk to people 1-on-1 in their inbox, and encourage them to take a look at your latest product, or even just keep them updated on events.